Skip to Content

 • compiling documentation for the validation meeting

-• inviting stakeholders to validation meetings
+• selecting and inviting panel members to validation meetings

 • ensuring student personal details remain private